angular/protractor/docs/api.md

 Param | Type | Description
 --- | --- | ---
-fn | !Function | The function to execute. opt_scope | Object | The object in whose scope to execute the function. var_args | ...* | Any arguments to pass to the function.
+fn | !Function | The function to execute. opt_scope | Object= | The object in whose scope to execute the function. var_args | ...* | Any arguments to pass to the function.